microsoft/AzureSynapseScriptsAndAccelerators/Assessment/README.md

 **Please note, for missing or empty assessment files:**

 If assessment outputs do not contain any data (e.g. triggers, partitions), disable the file(s) for loading.
 Click on the "Transform Data" icon, locate the file/feed on the left pane (e.g. Triggers or Table Partitions), right click, and uncheck "Enable Load".
-Save and Refresh the PowerBI dashaboard.
+Save and Refresh the PowerBI dashboard.

 **APS PowerBI template Input sample**